SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/pulseaudio/README.md

 # Pulseaudio Audio Enhancements

+This folder contains some experimental scripts to improve audio quality.
+If you are using the DIY Chromium based client try the `microphoneSettings` sections of the `settings.js` file first.
+It will basically do the same but may work more reliable.

 ## Acoustic Echo Cancellation (AEC)

 The Pulseaudio AEC module substracts the output channel from the input channel (in a "smart" way) and does additional noise reduction and filtering.